 The caveats: electrician-only, and make sure you're reading about the right one; the NZ and UK products are different companies.

 What it does: full disclosure: this page is published by Chippie, so we're the last entry and you should read it accordingly.
-Chippie is quote-to-invoice job management for crews of 1 to 10: quotes, scheduling, invoicing, and payments in one app on Android and iPhone, with voice dictation built in for hands-free notes.
-Free plan of 20 jobs a month; Pro is $25 AUD a month including 2 users.
+Chippie is quote-to-invoice job management for crews of 1 to 10: quotes, scheduling, invoicing, and payments in one app on Android and iPhone, with voice dictation for hands-free notes and Chip AI for the admin side, which never invents a price, waits for your approval tap before any write, and only does what's on its tool list (the AI admin section above has the detail).
+Free plan of 20 jobs a month for 1 user; Pro is $25 AUD a month including 2 users, Team is $45 for 4.

-The caveats: Chippie is not an AI point tool and doesn't pretend to be; it's the job-management layer the tools above sit alongside.
+The caveats: Chippie is a job-management platform with a deliberately narrow AI inside it, not an AI point tool; it's the layer the tools above sit alongside.
 If you want the enterprise depth of an AroFlo or Ascora, we're not that either; see the full comparison.

-Four things reliably: draft quotes from a voice note, photo, or job description (QuoteMatey, QuoteMe, Sammy AI, Insta Quote AI, PlanUpPro); answer your phone and capture leads while you're on the tools (Sophiie AI, Tradie Pal); action admin by voice, like sending invoices or booking jobs through a phone call (Wired); and generate compliance certificates from photos (TradeDocs UK).
-None of these runs your whole business; they're point tools that sit alongside job management software.
+Four things reliably: draft quotes from a voice note, photo, or job description (QuoteMatey, QuoteMe, Sammy AI, Insta Quote AI, PlanUpPro); answer your phone and capture leads while you're on the tools (Sophiie AI, Tradie Pal, and ServiceM8's own Phone Agent); action admin by voice, like sending invoices, writing up job notes or booking jobs (Wired, Tradify's SmartTools, Simpro and AroFlo's JobScribe); and generate compliance certificates from photos (TradeDocs UK).
+The important shift in 2026 is that the second and third of those now ship inside the big platforms as well as from standalone apps, so check what you already pay for first.
+None of the standalone apps runs your whole business; they're point tools that sit alongside job management software.

 They're genuinely fast at producing a draft quote from a voice note or photo, which beats typing on a ute tailgate.
 The honest caveats: they're single-feature tools, so the quote still has to land somewhere for scheduling, invoicing, and payment; most are young products whose user numbers are vendor-reported rather than independently reviewed; and a generated quote still needs your pricing judgement before it goes out.
+Price is the one that catches people out: Sammy AI is $99.99 AUD a month per seat, which is more than the entry tier of a full job management platform.
 Most offer 7-day trials, so the cost of finding out is low.

-Sophiie AI is the most established Australian option, at around $300 a month plus a setup fee of roughly $800 (partner promos discount it).
-Tradie Pal is a newer, similar call-answering tool.
+It depends whether you want trade-branded or cheap, and the two don't overlap.
+Sophiie AI is the most heavily marketed trade-specific option, but it publishes no pricing (its pricing page returns a 404) and we found no Capterra, G2 or Trustpilot presence, so the widely quoted figure of around $300 a month plus roughly $800 setup is secondary-sourced rather than vendor-published.
+Tradie Pal is a newer trade-branded alternative.
+Price those against the field: if you already run ServiceM8, its own AI Phone Agent sits inside the $49 a month Connect Plus tier of the ServiceM8 Phone add-on; outside the trades, Hey Jodie starts around $99 a month with unlimited minutes and Valory AI from $149 a month plus setup.
+We found no independent testing of call-handling quality for any of them, so treat that as a price comparison, not a quality ranking.
 Wired is a different shape worth knowing about: instead of answering inbound calls, you ring it and tell it what to do (send an invoice, book a job, chase a payment) and it actions that in Fergus, ServiceM8, Xero, QuickBooks, Google Workspace, or Apple Calendar, at $80 AUD a month with a 30-day trial.

 No. Every AI tool on this list is a point solution: it quotes, or answers the phone, or files a compliance certificate.
 The quote-to-invoice backbone (clients, jobs, scheduling, invoicing, payments) still needs a job management platform underneath, whether that's Chippie, Tradify, ServiceM8, Fergus, or another.
 Wired makes this explicit: it's a voice layer that works on top of Fergus, ServiceM8, and Xero rather than replacing them.